aigarius/static_blog/blog/2026/07/05/making-of-group-photo.md

 ## Scouting

-Scouting a good location for the group photo is another big chunk of a successfull picture.
+Scouting a good location for the group photo is another big chunk of a successful picture.
 The critical piece of the puzzle is lens-to-face distance.
-In order to keep everyones face in-focus and have enough resolution on the farthest faces (without making nearest faces trully massive) we want to do everything possible to reduce the variance in lens-to-face distance - to reduce the difference in distanct between closest and farthest face.
+In order to keep everyone's face in-focus and have enough resolution on the farthest faces (without making nearest faces truly massive) we want to do everything possible to reduce the variance in lens-to-face distance - to reduce the difference in distance between closest and farthest face.

 The most effective way to do that is to have the photographer climb higher.
 To see this in action on the [Debconf photos](https://wiki.debian.org/DebConf/GroupPhotoAll), compare Debconf6 (very high camera position,